joey101937/JEngine/README.md

 **name** This is used to help debugging; effectively a tag on the object.
 Displays on object when in debug view

+**renderNumber** Used to help debugging; tracks how many times this object has rendered

-**renderNumber** Used to help debugging; tracks how many times this object has ticked
+**tickNumber** Used to help debugging; tracks how many times this object has ticked

 **location** This is a DCoordinate that determines the object's absolute position.
 This is then rounded to a Coordinate to render to pixel based screen. **Modifying this value will change the location of the object**.
 This field should not be confused with the getPixelLocation() method, which returns a rounded Coordinate version of this value.
 Modifying the result of getPixelLocation() will **not** change the location of the object it was called on.